goshiphq/goship-cms/content/articles/freight-insurance-non-covered-items.md

 description: Freight insurance is a perfect option to protect your shipment.
   However, every insurance company has certain limitations on goods that can be covered.
-keywords: freight insurance, freight damage, freight claims, non-covered items
+keywords: freight insurance, freight damage, freight claims, freight insurance coverage, non-covered items
 ---